nettrades/nettrades-platform/GOVERNANCE.md

 ## Core Principles

-- **Open Source**: All code is open-source and available under the AGPL-3.0 and LGPL-3.0 licenses.
+- **Open Source**: All code is open-source and available under the AGPL-3.0
 - **Community-Driven**: Contributions are welcome from anyone.
 - **Transparency**: Decisions are made in public forums (GitHub Issues/Discussions).
 - **Meritocracy**: Contributors are recognised based on their contributions.